Irkka/dml/rules/index.md

 4. The Active Player performs an Acquisition Roll against the Target Value
   * If the Active Player succeeds, the Active Player may put the set of Resources involved in the Acquisition Attempt in to the Active Player's Treasury
   * If the Active Player fails, the Passive Player may put the set of Resources involved in the Acquisition Attempt in to the Passive Player's Treasury
+5. All bid Resources are put to the Market Place

+###### Black Market Sequence

+The default Target Value of any Black Market is 7.

+1. The Active Player chooses a Black Market
+2. The Active Player may choose to declare a modifier no greater than the number of cards in the Active Player's Treasury
+3. The Active Player rolls 2D6 against the Black Market Target Value
+  * If the Active Player succeeds, the Active Player may take one card at random from the chosen Black Market.
+If the Active Player declared a modifier, the Active Player has to put that many cards of his/her choice in to the Black Market excluding the card the Active Player was awarded from that Black Market
+  * If the Active Player fails, the Active Player is awarded no card and has to put cards equal to the declared modifier number at random from his/her Treasury in to the chosen Black Market

 ## The Dice